BaiToshoo/CinemaExperience/README.md

 ![image](https://github.com/BaiToshoo/CinemaExperience/assets/79370695/3b2965d4-02af-42e0-b509-4966a03827ce)
 ---

-This project utilizes the best practices in web development and follows the MVC architectural pattern for a clean, maintainable, and scalable codebase.
+This project utilizes the best practices in web development and follows the MVC architectural pattern for a clean, maintainable, and scalable codebase.The application is hosted on [Microsoft Azure](cinemaexperience.azurewebsites.net) for seamless and scalable deployment.